Kubernetes Task Runner

 - cp data.txt out.txt

-To deploy Kubernetes with Docker Desktop, check out this guide.
+To deploy Kubernetes with Docker Desktop, see this guide.

 To install kubectl